moscarellar/hangman-python/README.md

 - Google APIs used to acess spreadsheets and create credentials.
 - Google Sheets used to store information of guestbook.
 - Heroku Platform used to deploy project.

-### Libraries

 - Imported these libraries: 1. random 2. gspread 3.
 Credentials 4. time and 5. from datetime import date

 [Back](#table-of-content)